nikolavp/approval/doc/source/javadoc/com/nikolavp/approval/converters/ReflectiveBeanConverter.rst

 .. java:package:: com.nikolavp.approval.converters
    :noindex:

-.. java:type:: public class ReflectiveBeanConverter<T> implements Converter<T>
+.. java:type:: public class ReflectiveBeanConverter<T> extends AbstractStringConverter<T>

    A converter that accepts a bean object and uses reflection to introspect the fields of the bean and builds a raw form of them.
 Note that the fields must have a human readable string representation for this converter to work properly.
 User: nikolavp Date: 28/02/14 Time: 15:12